tingold/pgdog/docs/docs/configuration/users.toml/users.md

 # Users configuration

-This configuration controls which users are allowed to connect to pgDog.
+This configuration controls which users are allowed to connect to PgDog.
 This is a TOML list so for each user, add a `[[users]]` section to `users.toml`.
 For example:

 ```toml
 [[users]]